-A kindly old man takes him in, along with Dea, the blind infant girl he finds in the snow.
-As Gwynplaine grows up he becomes a carnival attraction – when people look upon his broken and bloodied face they feel things they have not felt before.
-He, meanwhile, is driven by the need to revenge himself on the man who damaged him, but his mind is fogged by pain and he takes opiates to obliterate it, along with his memories.
+A kindly old man takes him in, along with Dea, a blind infant girl he finds in the snow.
+As Gwynplaine grows up he becomes a carnival attraction – when people look upon his broken face they feel emotions they have not felt before.
+Gwynplaine, meanwhile, is driven by the need to revenge himself on the man who damaged him, but his mind is fogged by pain and he takes opiates to obliterate it – along with his memories.

-The production contains echoes of Phantom of the Opera, Pinocchio and The Elephant Man, while the design, at times, brings to mind the work of Lotte Reiniger and Alan Moore.
-Terry Gilliam has been cited as in influence and there’s a Monty Python quality to some scenes.
+Gwynplaine becomes a kind of holy figure – a celebrity.
+The sight of his face causes rapture and release in those who look upon him.
+The story contains echoes of Phantom of the Opera, Pinocchio and The Elephant Man, while the design, at times, brings to mind the work of everyone from Lotte Reiniger, the German pioneer of silhouette animation, to comic book writer Alan Moore.
+Terry Gilliam has also been cited as in influence and there’s a Monty Python quality to some of the scenes.